Big Brother (British TV series) series 2: Development

 Big Brother first began airing in the Netherlands, while editions in countries such as Germany proving to be hits with the public.
 Following the success of the show, it was confirmed that editions for the United States and the United Kingdom were in the works.
 Big Brother 1 (2000) proved to be a ratings success for Channel 4, leading to the announcement of a second series.
 Prior to Big Brother 2, a celebrity edition of the show aired on Channel 4.
 Rumors of a second series began in September 2000, when it was confirmed that Channel 5 and ITV were both interested in acquiring the series.
 Casting for Big Brother 2 began in late 2000.
 Candidates for the new series were able to apply by sending in a video audition.
 In December 2000, it was reported that more than 250,000 applications had been sent in; the first season received an estimated 40,000 applications.
 The live feed returned for this series, with a total of four feeds available on the Channel 4 site.
 The feed was cut for an estimated two hours nightly, and featured a delay for privacy reasons.

-Davina McCall returned to present the series after presenting the prior series.
+Davina McCall returned to present the series after presenting the previous series.
 The original ten housemates entered the house on 25 May 2001.
 Amongst the cast this series was Amma Antwi-Agyei, a stripper who wanted to "show Britain that not all strippers are the Jerry Springer stereotype."
 Housemate Elizabeth Woodcock was dating an older man prior to appearing on the series, while Dean O'Laughlin had been in a band that toured across the United States before being dropped by their record label.
 Brian Dowling was the first openly gay male to appear on the series, with Josh Rafter also being gay.
 This season featured a total of five women and six men.